 A good conversation is not two people giving information to each other, it is two people discovering the range of all possible sets of relevant information together as a team.
 This is fundamental to good teaching and pastoring, because you cannot see yourself as more knowledgable or better than the person you are trying to teach or pastor; you are just his more experienced partner in exploring the situation.
 Always keep in mind the reality that you know things he doesn’t and he knows things you don’t; it is in realising that the path forward lies in information, that either of you has, is the key to grounded conceptual advice.
 Advice is something you both discover together throughout the course of the conversation, not a gift-wrapped and pre-planned set of ideas.

 Lastly, don’t forget to let God pastor and teach you when you speak to him in the silence of prayer, and remember to pastor and teach yourself as you think.
 Remember to listen to yourself, your thoughts, your emotions and your instinct, all three make up who you are, and in an age where everyone wants to tell you your identity, it is crucial to keep grounded by simply listening to yourself and letting God listen to you.
-I sincerely believe all good prayers are answered in its completion, because the fact that God listened to you means that you now both you what you are thinking and experiencing, in a way that you didn’t before; and it also clarifies your motivations, because intentional and self aware prayer offered to God is proof of your trust in him.
+I sincerely believe all good prayers are answered in its completion, because the fact that God listened to you means that you now both know what you are thinking and experiencing, in a way that you didn’t before; and it also clarifies your motivations, because intentional and self aware prayer offered to God is proof of your trust in him.
 We so often want God to answer our prayers by doing the things we think we want, but the best prayers are when God heals you just by listening.

 Now go and be a listening ear…